wp-plugins/bepro-listings/readme.txt

 * User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish

 = KEY FEATURES =
 We are constantly developing new features for this plugin.
-The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information ($Cost, @Contact, ºLat/Lon)
+The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information ($Cost, @Contact, &deg;Lat/Lon)

-* Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile
+* Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile.
-* Custom posts - This way the listings are seperate to your other posts in the admin and front end
+* Custom posts - This way the listings are seperate to your other posts in the admin and front end.
+* Listing Categories - Custom Taxonomies with the ability to add images and list them.
-* Google Maps api v3.5 - latest with no need for API keys
+* Google Maps api v3.5 - latest with no need for API keys.
-* Wordpress Integration - Admin is familiar and integrates with your design
+* Wordpress Integration - Admin is familiar and integrates with your design.
 * Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
-* Admin Options - Control which features and information are available
+* Admin Options - Control the ability for users to intereact with features and information.
-* Validations - User Form Submissions are validated using jQuery
+* Validations - User Form Submissions are validated using jQuery.
+* Multisite - Now multisite compatible, expand the use of this plugin throughout your network.

 = NOTE =